 “It is hard to think of a more important job than social work.
 It’s hard to conceive of a profession with a greater level of responsibility – one in which the rewards can be so great but the consequences of failure so severe”.
-(Nicky Morgan – Education Secretary and Minister for Women and Equalities)
+(Nicky Morgan – formerly Education Secretary)

 There’s no denying that children’s social work is challenging.
 But no other job in the world could compete with the personal rewards you get from knowing you’ve helped keep a child safe or a family together.